intel-retail/automated-self-checkout/docs_src/OVMS/quick_pipelinerun.md

         If all the Docker* containers are not visible, then review the console output for errors.
 Sometimes dependencies fail to resolve.
 Address obvious issues and retry.

 ### Run Instance Segmentation

+There are several pipeline profiles to chose from.
+Use the `make list-profiles` to see the different pipeline options.
+In this example, the `instance_segmentation` pipeline profile will be used.

 1. Use the following command to run instance segmentation using OVMS on core.